 Hairspray is a truly fun show, and an all-encompassing celebration of everyone – regardless of size, shape or race.
 The message is that we should revel in difference rather than apologise for quirks and certain characteristics.
 We are all “different” at some point or another, as emphasised by the dishy Link when Amber asks what he is doing “hanging around with a load of minorities”.
 His response?
 “Trying to fit in!”.

-So, as a show offering dance routines with bounce, a cast that shines and a guarantee to hold an audience captivated – Hairspray just might be your salon-worthy secret weapon when organising an entertaining theatre trip!
+As a show that provides dance routines with bounce; a cast that shines; and a guarantee to hold an audience captivated — Hairspray just might be your salon-worthy secret weapon when organising an entertaining theatre trip!